 estimates are obtained for all seagrass species, including Caulerpa spp.

-and drift algae species are aggregated.
-Drift or attached macroalgae and
+aggregated.
+Drift or attached macroalgae and cyanobacteria (Dapis)

-cyanobacteria (Dapis) estimates may not be accurate prior to 2021.
+estimates may not be accurate prior to 2021.

 transectocc <- anlz_transectocc(transect)